locana-co/PMT/README.md

 The new PMT Database.
 Using [PostgreSQL](http://www.postgresql.org/) 9.2 and [PostGIS] (http://postgis.net/) 2.0.3

-Instructions for the installation of a _new PMT_ database
+Instructions - Installation of a _new PMT_ database
 ---------------------------------------------------------
 **_Follow these instructions to install a brand new instance of PMT._**